Main

 C++11 first binds the concept of the initialization list to the type

-and calls it std::initializer_list
+and calls it std::initializer_list,

 allowing the constructor or other function to use the initialization list